Finding New Friends

 If you know how much friendship matters, your next question might be, “How do I make new friends, and how do I keep the friends I already have?”

 Tending to your current friends is crucial.
 Friendships are like flowers in a garden.
 Without proper cultivation, feeding, and fussing over, they will not flourish, and will sooner or later die.
 You have to check in with a person regularly to make sure the relationship stays in its best health.

-For most of us, making new friends is harder.
+For most of us, finding new friends is harder.
 We have to work at it, go outside of our comfort zone, and risk rejection.